PUBG called out by Hypnospace Outlaw creator over cosmetic bundle

 “I really just don’t want to be associated with that world at all.
 My game’s name being INSIDE their game, adorning a cosmetic set.
 Yuck.”

-We’ve reached out to Krafton for comment.
+We’ve reached out to Tencent for comment.
 Hypnospace Outlaw is available now.